vaiibs/Expense-Tracker/README.md

 Features

     Home Page: Displays an overview of all recorded expenses with options to edit or delete entries.
-               A bar chart visualizes the total expenses across different categories.
+               A pie chart visualizes the total expenses across different categories.

     Add Expense: Allows users to input new expense details such as category, description, and amount.